 # Query with grounded results

-response = qa_chain.run("What are the latest AI market trends?")Expert Insight: Based on my experience leading multi-cloud migrations at WebSearchAPI.ai, this implementation pattern has proven reliable across thousands of production deployments.
-The key is proper error handling and caching—we've seen 30% cost reductions and improved response times by implementing intelligent caching layers that respect data freshness requirements while minimizing redundant API calls.
+response = qa_chain.run("What are the latest AI market trends?")This pattern has proven reliable across thousands of production deployments.
+The key is proper error handling and caching.
+We've seen 30% cost reductions and improved response times by implementing intelligent caching layers that respect data freshness requirements while minimizing redundant API calls.
+For Claude-based integrations, see our guide on web search agent skills in Claude Code.

 Data migration: Export existing datasets and adapt query formats.
-Use adapter patterns to maintain compatibility.
+Use adapter patterns to maintain compatibility with your current pipeline.

-Rate limiting: Implement caching and query optimization to reduce API calls by 30-40%.
+Rate limiting: Implement caching and query deduplication to reduce API calls by 30-40%.

-Result format differences: Build normalization layers to standardize outputs across different APIs.
+Result format differences: Build a normalization layer to standardize outputs across different APIs.
+This pays off fast if you ever want to switch providers or run a multi-API fallback strategy.

 Consider moving away from Google Search API if:

-Expert Insight: From consulting with over 200 teams migrating from Google Search API, the decision often comes down to a tipping point: when engineering time spent managing Google's complexity exceeds the cost difference with alternatives.
-I've seen teams spending 40+ hours per month wrestling with Google's authentication flows, quota management, and result parsing.
-For AI applications specifically, Google's generic search results require significant post-processing—alternatives designed for AI grounding can eliminate 70-80% of this preprocessing work.
-My recommendation: if you're spending more than 20 engineering hours per month on search API maintenance, it's time to evaluate alternatives seriously.
+From consulting with over 200 teams migrating from Google Search API, the decision often hits a tipping point: when engineering time spent managing Google's complexity exceeds the cost difference with alternatives.
+I've seen teams spending 40+ hours per month on Google's authentication flows, quota management, and result parsing.
+For AI applications specifically, Google's results require significant post-processing since they're optimized for browsers, not AI systems.
+Alternatives designed for AI grounding can eliminate 70-80% of this preprocessing work.

 Immediate actions: